 If you are planning company incorporation in Singapore or running a Singapore-registered company, you have probably heard of government grants such as the Enterprise Development Grant (EDG).
-Recently, in response to COVID-19, the maximum support level of the EDG has been raised up to 90%, especially for those that are severely impacted by the pandemic.
+Recently, in response to COVID-19, the maximum support level of the EDG is rising up to 90%, especially for those who receive the most impact from the pandemic.
 But, what exactly is the EDG?
 Find the complete answer below.

 What is the Enterprise Development Grant?

-The Enterprise Development Grant (EDG) is a program managed by Enterprise Singapore that helps Singapore’s companies strengthen their business foundations, pursue innovation and improve productivity, by providing them with financial subsidies.
+The Enterprise Development Grant (EDG) is a program managed by Enterprise Singapore.
+Thus, it helps Singapore’s companies strengthen their business foundations, pursue innovation and improve productivity, by providing them with financial subsidies.

-Originally, the EDG covers up to 30% – 70% of qualifying project costs, depending on whether your business is a Small Medium Enterprise (SME), and whether your costs are related to software and equipment.
+In reality, the EDG covers up to 30% – 70% of qualifying project costs, depending on whether your business is a Small Medium Enterprise (SME), and whether your costs are related to software and equipment.
 However, through Supplementary Budget 2020, Enterprise Singapore announced that the grant will cover up to 80% of the costs on a case-by-case basis and this will be valid until December 31, 2020.
-And, those whose operations have been devastated by the COVID-19 pandemic qualify for 90% support levels depending on individual situations.
+In addition, those whose operations have been devastated by the COVID-19 pandemic qualify for 90% support levels depending on individual situations.

 What Does the EDG Support?

 EDG supports projects that can help businesses grow and transform in three distinct areas:

 1. Core Capabilities